Degrees of Freedom Region of a Class of Multi-source Gaussian Relay Networks: Introduction

 for odd $t$ and

-for even $t$, where $\mathbf{H}_m[t]$ is the $m^{\mbox{th}}$ hop channel matrix at time $t$.
-Note that if odd and even time slots are used separately, each S--D pair can only achieve $1/2$ DoF since there is no path between the first S--D pair for even $t$ and the second S--D pair for odd $t$.
+for even $t$, where $\mathbf{H}_m[t]$ is the $m^{\operatorname{th}}$ hop channel matrix at time $t$.
+If odd and even time slots are used separately, each source--destination (S--D) pair can only achieve $1/2$ DoF since there is no path between the first S--D pair for even $t$ and the second S--D pair for odd $t$.
 On the other hand, if the relays amplify and forward their signals with one symbol delay, then the interference can be completely cancelled since $\mathbf{H}_2[t+1]\mathbf{H}_1[t]$ becomes the identity matrix.
 Hence every S--D pair can achieve one DoF simultaneously.
 We generalize this idea to multi-source multi-hop Gaussian relay networks for a wide class of channel distributions including Rayleigh fading.
 The key ingredient is to set appropriate delays in AF relaying at each layer such that overall channel matrices become diagonal matrices with non-zero diagonal elements, which guarantees interference-free communication.
-Under this class of channel distributions, we completely characterize the \emph{DoF region of multi-source multi-hop Gaussian relay networks}.
-This improves upon our previous result that showed total $K$ DoF is achievable for $K$-user $K$-hop networks with $K$ relays in each layer when $K$ is even and a similar technique has been proposed for linear finite-field multi-hop networks (see the conference papers \cite{Jeon3:09,JeonISIT2:09}).
-We further characterize the DoF region of multi-source multi-hop Gaussian relay networks with multi-antenna nodes and general message sets.
+Under this class of channel distributions, we show an achievable DoF region of multi-source multi-hop Gaussian relay networks, which characterizes the optimal DoF region if a certain condition is satisfied.
+This improves upon our previous result that showed a total of $K$ DoF is achievable for $K$-user $K$-hop networks with $K$ relays in each layer when $K$ is even and a similar technique has been proposed for linear finite field multi-hop networks (see the conference papers \cite{Jeon3:09,JeonISIT2:09}).
+We further characterize an achievable DoF region of multi-source multi-hop Gaussian relay networks with multi-antenna nodes and general message set, which is optimal for a certain class of networks.